 Education in New Zealand..

-New Zealand Study Visa Consultants : New Zealand has an international reputation as a provider of quality education.
+New Zealand Study Visa Consultants in Punjab : New Zealand has an international reputation as a provider of quality education.
 It has a progressive education system with many state of the art facilities.
 It offers a safe learning environment with excellent study opportunities and support services for international students.
 Courses are available for academic, professional and vocational studies at New Zealand institutions-universities, polytechnics and institutes of technology, colleges of education,secondary schools and private training establishments.New Zealand produces top graduates who can take their place with confidence in the international arena in many disciplines.
 Sir Ernest Rutherford, who first split the atom, and Dr Bryan Barrett-Boyes, prominent international heart surgeon, are but two examples of the calibre of New Zealand graduates.
 You will find a wide range of options when you consider New Zealand as a study destination.

 Students commence secondary education (Years 9 – 13) at approximately 13 years of age.
 They may choose to study at either a state or private school.
 There is a wide choice of subjects at 400 schools throughout the country.
 The school year, based on four terms, commences in early February and finishes in mid December.
 Many international students complete the final year of secondary school (e.g. Year 12 & 13) in New Zealand before proceeding to tertiary study.

 There are eight government-funded universities providing undergraduate and postgraduate degree programmes.
 Some also offer foundation programmes.
 Whilst all offer a broad range of degree subjects, each university has its own specialised courses.

 The quality of a New Zealand university education is well recognised internationally.
 Many New Zealand graduates have gone on to achieve international recognition in their field.
 Many of the international students from developing Asian nations, who have studies at New Zealand universities, have since served as senior administrators, including cabinet ministers in their own countries.